sfu-arch/muir-tutorial/AWS-Shell/Synthesize-Example.rst

     aws ec2 describe-fpga-images --fpga-image-ids <AFI ID>

 The AFI can only be loaded to an instance once the AFI generation completes and the AFI state is set to `available`.
 This can also take some time (Took ~30 minutes for the cl_dram_dma example).
+You can use the `wait_for_afi.py <https://github.com/aws/aws-fpga/blob/master/hdk/docs/wait_for_afi.md>`_ script to wait for the AFI creation to complete and then optionally send an email with the results.

+The AFI can only be loaded to an instance once the AFI generation completes and the AFI state is set to ``available``:

 ::